filecoin-project/fvm-specs/README.md

 >
 > ### This is a deprecated repo with historical relevance
 >
-> This repo is where original design of the Filecoin Virtual Machine was originally incubated.
+> This repo is where the original design of the Filecoin Virtual Machine was originally incubated.
 >
 > The FVM shipped to Filecoin's mainnet in [Network Version 16 (Skyr upgrade)](https://filecoin.io/blog/posts/filecoin-v16-network-upgrade-skyr/).
 >